Glysade/DataFxnPylib/pylib_3.9.7/doc/getting_started.rst

 either *pycharm.cmd* or *pycharm64.exe* are on your path, PyCharm will open and create a new project in the folder.

 Unfortunately, it is not possible to automate adding the Glysade CPython distribution to Pycharm.
 If you have already defined a python interpreter in PyCharm, the first time PyCharm is used to open a data function the correct path to the Glysade Python interpreter must be added as described `here <https://www.jetbrains.com/help/pycharm/configuring-python-interpreter.html>`_.
 The interpreter path is listed in the text of the *pycharm.bat* file.

 The following files are available in the project:

-# *script.py*: the script block from the data function definition
+#. *script.py*: the script block from the data function definition
-# *in.json*: example data function JSON input data
+#. *in.json*: example data function JSON input data
-# *main.py*: a script that reads *in.json* calls the data function in *script.py* and writes the result to *out.json*
+#. *main.py*: a script that reads *in.json* calls the data function in *script.py* and writes the result to *out.json*
-# *test.py*: a unit test template
+#. *test.py*: a unit test template
+#. *command.bat*: a batch file that run *main.py* with the correct environment and Python interpreter.
+   Once in production it is this script that runs the data function

+One the data function is working satisfactorily, to create the required data function YAML, the contents of *script.py* can be pasted into the script dialog in the *Developer* tab of the *Charts* *Data Function* visual.

+Fixing Broken Data Functions
+****************************

+When a Python data function fails to run, an error message is posted as a Spotfire notification.
+The error message will contain the path of the data function job directory.

+The job directory contains the files listed in `Debugging and Developing Python Data Functions`_. *Command.bat* may be run to reproduce the data function error and *script.py* can be edited to resolve the error.
+Once the script is fixed the data function definition YAML can be updated.